3 Tech Tips from a Year of Virtual Fundraising Events

 For the past year, nonprofits have conducted virtual fundraising events to raise donations and continue engaging supporters despite pandemic-related restrictions.
 During this time, organizations learned valuable lessons about not only the best way to plan these events, but also the best tech tools to use to set their virtual events up for success.

-It’s not enough to just live stream your event and call it a day.
+It’s not enough to just livestream your event and call it a day.
 Virtual event tools provide the framework for creating a uniquely engaging opportunity that rivals in-person experiences.

 With this in mind, here are three tech takeaways we’ve learned from a year of digital fundraising events: